 Andrew Lewis is a businessman, combat veteran, community leader, and family man.

 Successful Local Businessman

-As Chief Operating Officer of Tradesman Building Group based in Lower Paxton Township, Andrew leads dozens of employees and sub-contractors out in the real world.
+As a local small business owner based in Lower Paxton Township, Andrew creates jobs and leads employees and sub-contractors out in the real world.
 He knows what it means to balance a budget.
 During his tenure as COO of Tradesman Building Group, Andrew helped triple their revenue, launched two new divisions, and created jobs in south-central PA.
 As a result, the Central Penn Business Journal named Tradesman Drywall one of the fastest growing companies in Dauphin County for 2016, and named Andrew to its “Forty Under 40” emerging Central Pennsylvania Leaders list.
 Andrew has co-founded two local companies and remains involved in the construction industry and small business community.

 Decorated Combat Veteran and National Guardsman